 Net Play vs Backcourt Play

-Understanding the difference between net play and backcourt play is essential for mastering padel strategy.
-These two zones define the entire flow of a match: one is the offensive powerhouse (the net), and the other is the defensive engine room (the backcourt).
+Understanding the difference between net play & backcourt play is essential for mastering padel strategy.
+These two zones define the entire flow of a match: one is the offensive powerhouse (the net) & the other is the defensive engine room (the backcourt).

-This guide explains how each zone works, which shots to use, how movement changes between them, and how both affect match outcomes.
+This guide explains how each zone works, which shots to use, how movement changes between them & how both affect match outcomes.

 Padel is positional.
 Teams constantly fight to gain or keep the net, because: